trychlos/pwix-modal/README.md

     - `id`: the modal identifier, defaulting to the topmost one

-    - `field`: the targeted field as a jQuery object, defaulting to the first inputable or the submit button.
+    - `field`: the targeted field as a jQuery object, defaulting to the first inputable or the last button.

     The application may have its own opinion about which is the first inputable field, or, in other words, which field should be the default when the user presses a key.
 It will most probably to set the focus from its own `onRendered()` function.
 But this later is triggered before ours.
 So, because we are executed last, we cannot provide any suitable default.